From Anti:dote to The Old Man, here’s our guide to the best cocktail bars in Singapore

 Jigger & Pony

-Named after the double-coned measuring device that bartenders use, Jigger & Pony is all about paying homage to the 19th century, when cocktail recipes were listed as ‘Jiggers’ and ‘Ponies’.
+What about: Named after the double-coned measuring device that bartenders use, Jigger & Pony is all about paying homage to the 19th century, when cocktail recipes were listed as ‘Jiggers’ and ‘Ponies’.
 With an immersive atmosphere, welcoming service and classic drinks, Jigger & Pony is the place to be for a laid-back aperitif.
 With its brand new revamped menu that features 27 cocktails, you can quaff wholeheartedly between different cocktail choices of classics, signatures and martinis.
-Clinching the 29th spot at The World’s Best Bars 2019 awards and finishing top ten at Asia’s 50 Best Bars 2019, Jigger & Pony is a sure thing for a great night out.
-One of our favourite drinks include the Rice Martini, where gin, dry vermouth, rice vinegar and rice-cooked vodka come together.
+Clinching the top spot at Asia’s 50 Best Bars 2020, Jigger & Pony is a sure thing for a great night out.

 Jigger & Pony